-- We must give you our answer within 14 calendar days after we get your request. - If we don't meet this deadline, we send your request to Level 2 of the appeals process for review by an Independent Review Organization. - If we say Yes to part or all of your request, we pay you back within 14 calendar days. - If you have questions, please call IEHP DualChoice at 1-877-273-IEHP (4347), 8am-8pm (PST), 7 days a week, including holidays.
-TTY users should call 1-800-718-4347.
-The call is free.
-For more information, visit www.iehp.org.
+We must give you our answer within 14 calendar days after we get your request.

-• If we say No to part or all of your request, we send you a letter with the reasons.
+- If we don't meet this deadline, we send your request to Level 2 of the appeals process for review by an IRO. - If we say Yes to part or all of your request, we pay you back within 14 calendar days. - If we say No to part or all of your request, we send you a letter with the reasons.
 The letter also tells you how to make an appeal.